Homemade French Bread that can be done in one afternoon using a bread machine.

 The bake time may be different than the time I used for this size loaf.
 Further down in this article I’ll share with you a trick on how to tell if the baguettes are done.

-After I shaped the dough I placed it on a cookie sheet that had been dusted with cornmeal.
 My cookie sheet also had a silicone liner but the cornmeal will help to prevent the dough from sticking to the cookie sheet.

 Dusting the top of the dough loaf with flour, I placed plastic wrap loosely over the dough and let it rest for 30-40 minutes.